function-store/TD_ParHoverMIDI_VSN1/README.md

 The component includes a convenient button in the top-right corner of TD's UI for quick access:
 - **Left Click**: Opens the component's parameters dialog
 - **Right Click**: Opens the component's UI (user interface view)
-- **Middle Click**: Toggles UI coloring on/off - enables or disables the parameter highlighting feature
+- **Middle Click**: Toggles UI coloring on/off - enables or disables the global UI color modification feature

-This visual system provides clear feedback about parameter states directly in the TouchDesigner interface, complementing the VSN1's screen and LED feedback.
+This comprehensive visual system provides clear feedback about parameter states directly in the TouchDesigner interface, complementing the VSN1's screen and LED feedback.

 ## Customization Parameters